-2.08 Possession of Fireworks, Firecrackers, Smoke Bombs, Flammable Materials, Stink Bombs or Fire Facsimiles

-- 2.09 Teasing/Ridicule: unwanted teasing, intimidating, insulting, dehumanizing, or threatening verbal, electronic, or physical behavior or expression that is directed toward another person on school property or off school grounds if it adversely impacts the education at school for students or staff.
-This may include, but is not limited to, pushing, shoving, name calling with profanity, purposeful exclusion, slander, and verbal cruelty.
-This includes social media posts and spreading rumors about other students. - 2.10 Dangerous/Unsafe Acts: Behave in such a way as could reasonably cause physical injury to any person or property without intent to do such harm. - 2.11 Physical Contact: Offensive, unwanted and/or inappropriate physical contact.
-This includes "slap boxing" or play fighting. - 2.12 Leaving class without permission or not reporting to the designated area on time/Skipping or cutting class or activity: A class cut occurs when a student is absent from class for more than 5 minutes without permission from the teacher or authorization from the administration to do so. - 2.13 Directing Obscene, Profane, or Offensive Language or Gestures to a Student, School Employee or Agent: Any behavior offensive to common propriety or decency directed to a student, school district employee or agent including, but not limited to, any verbal, written, electronic, or physical conduct such as, slurs, or innuendos, which has the purpose or the effect of creating an intimidating, hostile, or offensive educational environment.
-This includes verbal sexual comments. - 2.14 Leaving School Grounds or the Site of Any School Activity Without Permission. - 2.15 Simple Assault on School Employee: An intentional threat by word or act to do violence on a school district employee or agent, coupled with the apparent ability to do so, creating fear in that person. - 2.16 Multiple Class II Offenses: The commission of three (3) or more Class II offenses of which no more than 3 are 2.01 offenses by secondary students.
-Students who commit multiple Class II Code of Conduct offenses may be referred another program. - 2.17 Providing False and/or Misleading Information: Intentionally providing false information to a school employee including giving false student information data and concealment of information directly relating to school business.
-This includes, but is not limited to, failure to provide correct name, correct phone number or other pertinent data, forgery of school notes, readmit slips, tardy slips, excuse blanks, report cards, hall passes, field trip forms, scholarship warnings, notes to or from parents/guardians, or any other related materials.
+- 2.08 Possession of Fireworks, Firecrackers, Smoke Bombs, Flammable Materials, Stink Bombs or Fire Facsimiles.
+Report to Law Enforcement. - 2.09 Teasing/Intimidation and Ridicule: unwanted teasing, intimidating, insulting, or dehumanizing behavior that includes verbal, electronic, physical or ex- pression that is directed toward another person on school property or off school grounds if it adversely impacts the education at school for students or staff.
+This may include, but is not limited to purposeful exclusion, slander, and verbal cruelty.
+This includes social media posts and spreading rumors about other students. - 2.10 Dangerous/Unsafe Acts: Behave in such a way as could reason- ably cause physical injury to any person or property without intent to do such harm. - 2.11 Physical Contact: Offensive, unwanted and/or inappropriate physical contact.
+This includes "slap boxing" or play fighting. - 2.12 Leaving class without permission or not reporting to the designated area on time/Skipping or cutting class or activity: A class cut occurs when a student is absent from class for more than 5 minutes without permission from the teacher or authorization from the administration to do so. - 2.13 Directing Obscene, Profane, or Offensive Language or Gestures to a Student, School Employee or Agent: Any behavior offensive to common propriety or decency directed to a student, school district employee or agent including, but not limited to, any verbal, written, electronic, or physical conduct such as, slurs, or innuendos, - which has the purpose or the effect of creating an intimidating, hostile, or offensive educational environment.
+This includes verbal sexual comments. \Title IX Consultation (sexual in nature)

+- 2.14 Leaving School Grounds or the Site of Any School Activity Without Permission. - 2.15 Simple Assault on School Employee: An intentional threat by word or act to do violence on a school district employee or agent, coupled with the apparent ability to do so, creating fear in that person.
+Report to Law Enforcement and TMT - Multiple Class II Offenses: The commission of three (3) or more Class II offenses of which no more than 3 are 2.01 offenses by secondary students.
+Students who commit multiple Class II Code of Conduct offenses may be referred to another program.

-- 2.18 Mistreatment / misuse of school, personal or others' properties: The willful or malicious act of misuse or mistreatment of property such as littering, wasteful use or unauthorized possession.
+- 2.17 Providing False and/or Misleading Information: Intentionally providing false information to a school employee including giving false student information data and concealment of information directly relating to school business.
+This includes, but is not limited to, failure to provide correct name, correct phone number or other pertinent data, forgery of school notes, readmit slips, tardy slips, excuse blanks, report cards, hall passes, field trip forms, scholarship warnings, notes to or from parents/guardians, or any other related materials. - 2.18 Mistreatment / misuse of school, personal or others' properties: The willful or malicious act of misuse or mistreatment of property such as littering, wasteful use or unauthorized possession.
 This includes stealing/theft of items of \$100 or less.
-Students who mutilate or deface school property, damage personal property, or steal will be fined an amount necessary to cover the cost of restoring the damaged/stolen property, as well as receiving appropriate disciplinary action. - \ This includes selling/buying products on campus including personal/obtained property, candy/food/drinks without administration approval.

-2.19 Possession, Reproduction, Use, Distribution and/or Sale of Tobacco/Facsimile of a Drug, Alcohol, or Tobacco Product
+Students who mutilate or deface school property, damage personal property, or steal will be fined an amount necessary to cover the cost of restoring the damaged/stolen property, as well as receiving appropriate disciplinary action. - \ This includes selling/buying products on campus including personal/obtained property, candy/food/drinks without administration approval. - 2.19 Possession, Reproduction, Use, Distribution and/or Sale of Tobacco/ Facsimile of a Drug, Alcohol, or Tobacco Product